PLastic Free Truro

 - Cafe in the Park – Boscawen Park

 We even have The Refill store in Lemon Street Market in Truro - a waste and plastic free convenience store.
 Bring your own reusable containers to fill up on food and other products and do your bit for Plastic Free Truro.

 Plastic in Numbers

-- Used for just 20 minutes, once discarded a straw can last in the enviroment for 100s of years.
+- Used for just 20 minutes, once discarded a straw can last in the environment for 100s of years.

 - Over 150 plastic bottles litter each mile of UK beaches.